 The first gastropods evolved from an unknown bilaterally symmetrical mollusc ancestor in the early Cambrian, but they became common during Palaeozoic times.
 Between the Cambrian and Devonian, gastropods were entirely marine, but by the Carboniferous some had entered non-marine waters and land snails may have evolved by the late Carboniferous.

-At the end of Permian times there was a mass extinction event, and gastropods did not escape.
-However, with the Mesozoic, many new species evolved, including high spired, burrowing forms and some gastropods grew to an enormous size (e.g. some of the cowry shells).
-Gastropods colonised marine, brackish and freshwater habitats as well as the land by this time.
+At the end of Permian times, there was a mass extinction event and gastropods did not escape.
+However, with the Mesozoic, many new species evolved, including high-spired, burrowing forms and some gastropods grew to an enormous size (e.g. some of the cowry shells).
+Gastropods had colonised marine, brackish and fresh water habitats as well as the land by this time.

-Limpets cause about 30% of the erosion along the coast of Sussex, England.
+Limpets cause about 30 per cent of the erosion along the coast of Sussex, England.
 They eat chalk as they graze on the algae and hollow out places to shelter during low tide.
-Each limpet eats almost 6 grams of rock a year and when you consider how many millions of limpets there are, this amounts to a lot of chalk!
+Each limpet eats almost 6 g of rock a year and when you consider how many millions of limpets there are, this amounts to a lot of chalk!
 The rocks of the Sussex foreshore are being lowered by up to 1.5 mm per year and this can contribute to damaged sea defences and landslides.

-The biggest living gastropod is the ‘sea hare’ Aplysia californicus, which is found off California and known to grow to over 7 kilograms.
-By comparison, the 27cm long African Giant Snail (Achatina fulica), the largest land snail, weighs only half a kilogram.
+The biggest living gastropod is the ‘sea hare’ Aplysia californicus, which is found off California and known to gt to over 7 kg.
+By comparison, the 27 cm-long African giant snail Achatina fulica, the largest land snail, weighs only 0/5 kg.

 3D fossil models